 Medical Editor: John P. Cunha, DO, FACOEP

 Restylane (hyaluronic acid) Dermal Filler Injectable Gel is used for mid-to-deep dermal implantation for the correction of moderate to severe facial wrinkles and folds, such as nasolabial folds (laugh lines).
 Restylane is also used for lip augmentation in patients over the age of 21.
-Common side effects include swelling, redness, bruising, tenderness, or pain at the injection site.
+Common side effects of Restylane include swelling, redness, bruising, tenderness, itching, or pain at the injection site.

 Dosing of Restylane depends on the area being treated and the severity of the wrinkles or folds.
 Restylane may interact with other drugs.
 Tell your doctor all medications and supplements you use.
 Consult if you are pregnant, plan to become pregnant, or are breastfeeding before using Restylane.